BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 ```
 docker compose up
 ```
+## Critical operation instruction

+Due to a current bug in the inter process communication, the process will finish writing but not close itself.
+So when you see `Writing results for ...` followed by `Finished writing...` close the process via `Ctrl+c`
 ## Running the system outside of a Docker image

 This is for the most part actually how we have ran the system during development,